 - Add wireless battery-powered lights in less common but critical places (like under the cabinets) for more visual interest and increased illumination.

 5. Consider a wooden countertop

-Granite is all the rage!
-But for trailer owners on a budget, simple lumber counters can be a great way to go.
+Granite is all the rage, but for trailer owners on a budget, simple lumber counters can also be a great way to go.
 They are easy and inexpensive to build.
 Heck, most DIY types already have all of the tools and skills required!